pieter-edelman-nictiz/hl7-fhir-validator-action/README.md

           reason: "[Another explanation]"
   ```

 Where `[location]` may be either the FHIRPath expression _as reported by the Validator_ or the id of the element where the issue occurs.
-Asterisk may be used as wildcards on both the resource id and the location.
+Asterisk may be used as wildcards on the location.

+The "reason" key is mandatory.

+By default, it is required that each of the described issues actually occurs during validation (only for the resources actually being validated of course).
+If not, an error is generated.
+This behavior can be suppressed by including the key `issues should occur` set to _false_ in the YAML file.
+Only in this situation, wildcards can be used on the resource.id as well.

+The rationale for this is that you can document different kinds of errors in different files; for example one file for all issues that are the result of design choices, and another file to suppress more ephemeral errors, like a terminlogy server not supporting certain code systems.